BladeRunnerJS/continuable-mocha/README.md

 ## Usage

-Require the `continueable-mocha` library, this will install the neccessary global functions.
+Require the `continueable-mocha` library and call 'install', this will install the neccessary global functions.

 ```
-require('continueable-mocha');
+var continueableMocha require('continueable-mocha');
 // or
-import 'continueable-mocha';
+import continueableMocha from 'continueable-mocha';

+continueableMocha.install();
 ```

 To continue from a test call `continueFrom` providing either the name of the test in the same suite or the full suite and test name separated by `::` characters.

 ```
-require('continuable-mocha');
+var continueableMocha = require('continuable-mocha');
+continueableMocha.install();

 describe('my suite', function() {